Guide to Autistic Networking on Social Media

 Autistic Safer Space is a support group for both Autistics, parents and their families.
-It was originally created by Agony Autie and is now adminned by other autistic advocates.
+It is administrated by autistic advocates.

 Hyperlexia + Autism Support is a group for parents of hyperlexic, hypernumeric, & autistic children as well as hyperlexic and autistic adults.
 Educators and professionals are also welcome.